japila-books/apache-spark-internals/docs/rpc/RpcEnv.md

 ----
 <1> Uses 0 for numUsableCores

-create creates a xref:rpc:NettyRpcEnvFactory.adoc[] and requests to xref:rpc:NettyRpcEnvFactory.adoc#create[create an RpcEnv] (with an xref:rpc:RpcEnvConfig.adoc[] with all the given arguments).
+create creates a rpc:NettyRpcEnvFactory.md[] and requests to rpc:NettyRpcEnvFactory.md#create[create an RpcEnv] (with an rpc:RpcEnvConfig.md[] with all the given arguments).

 create is used when:

-* SparkEnv utility is requested to xref:core:SparkEnv.adoc#create[create a SparkEnv] (clientMode flag is turned on for executors and off for the driver)
+* SparkEnv utility is requested to core:SparkEnv.md#create[create a SparkEnv] (clientMode flag is turned on for executors and off for the driver)

 * With clientMode flag turned on:

-** (Spark on YARN) ApplicationMaster is requested to xref:spark-on-yarn:spark-yarn-applicationmaster.adoc#runExecutorLauncher[runExecutorLauncher] (in client deploy mode with clientMode flag is turned on)
+** (Spark on YARN) ApplicationMaster is requested to spark-on-yarn:spark-yarn-applicationmaster.md#runExecutorLauncher[runExecutorLauncher] (in client deploy mode with clientMode flag is turned on)

 ** ClientApp is requested to start